When you work in a church, there is no getting around that part of your job requires asking for certain things.

 But sometimes the advice of other people can be very beneficial, not only to you but to the church as a whole.

 Your church is a body, and being a leader doesn’t mean you should refrain from asking your members or staff for advice.
 All people have different backgrounds and knowledge that, when brought together, can create something better than one person could do alone.

 While it might be difficult at first, you’ll soon find out that when you ask, not only will you receive, but your church will too.

 Asking for Money

-According to the Bible, “you do not have because you do not ask.”
-(James 4:2).
-The basic message behind this is that you have to ask first in order to receive what you need.
+According to the Bible, “you do not have because you do not ask” (James 4:2).
+The basic message behind this is that you have to ask first to receive what you need.
 Whether you are direct with your request or more discreet, you need to realize that there really is no shame in asking.
 This includes asking for money.

 Your ministry won’t grow without healthy church giving.
 If you do not talk about money, or ask for it, some people in your church might not even consider giving.

 Here are some things you can keep in mind to help you become a little more comfortable when talking about church giving:

 - Be transparent about what the church needs and how the money is being spent.